Göktürk civil war

-The Göktürk civil war or Turkic interregnum was a number of political crises in the Turkic Khaganate first between 583 and 603, which resulted in the split of the khaganate into Western and Eastern.
+The Göktürk civil war or Turkic interregnum was a number of political crises in the Turkic Khaganate first between 583 and 603, which resulted the khaganate being split into Western and Eastern parts.

 Background

-The Turkic Khaganate was an empire stretching between the Manchuria and the Black Sea.
+The Turkic Khaganate was an empire stretching from Manchuria to the Black Sea.
 The name of the ruling clan was Ashina.
-The khagans were appointed by the kurultay (council of tribe leaders), normally from the sons, brothers of nephews of the last ruler.
+The khagans were appointed by the kurultay (council of tribe leaders), normally from the sons, brothers and nephews of the last ruler.

 Beginning of the interregnum

 In 581, the fourth khagan, Taspar Qaghan, died.
 There were four claimants to the throne.
-The personal and regnal names are shown below: